Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 ================

 Whether or not sources get scanned for C++ module usage is dependent on the following queries.
-The first query that provides a yes/no answer is used.
+The first query that provides a decision of whether to scan or not is used.

 - If the source file belongs to a file set of type ``CXX_MODULES``, it will be scanned.